Devsh-Graphics-Programming/Nabla/include/nbl/ext/Cameras/README.md

 Its runtime and typed tooling are driven by `SCameraPathModel`, which defines how path state is resolved, updated, and converted back into camera pose.

-At the API boundary, you can think of `Path Rig` as:
+At the API boundary, you can think of `Path Rig` as one parametric camera map that turns typed path state into pose.

-$$
-\text{choose any parametric camera function } f
-\text{ that maps typed path state to pose.}
-$$

 In other words, the reusable seam is not "one built-in rail camera".
 It is:

 $$
 f : (t, q, L) \mapsto (p, o)